 Like the more blatantly satirical Fight Club, Point Break explores the natural point at which masculine bravado meets homoeroticism, and what it means for two men to be in love but never make love.
 Those crashing waves symbolize so much.
 Everything else in this film is incidental.
 Except the Red Hot Chili Peppers.

-#239 on The Most Rewatchable Moviessee more on Point Break
+#25 on The Best Bromance Moviessee more on Point Break

 In the decades since Paul Bartel's Roger Corman-produced film about weirdoes trying to kill each other while driving cross country was released, Death Race 2000 has become closer to reality than you may care to admit.
 Couched in this ridiculous film, whose lead character is named Frankenstein, you'll find the type of foresight only possible when a science fiction film swings for the fences and throws out any hope of realism.